undeadzy/urbanterror_4.1.1_sacc/README.md

 * No branding (i.e. ioq3 -> iourt) on the binaries so the Makefile diff is much smaller and easier to maintain
   - Small changes in the q_shared.h which is designed for standalone.
+  - Some of the branding is being moved back.
+I'm only enabling it in the Makefile.local.
 * Doesn't define DLF_BSPNAME_ONLY because it is never used
 * Doesn't use cl_master because it is handled upstream differently now
 * Doesn't change NET_Sleep because this is handled differently now